bret-blackford/BMI-Laravel/peer-review.md

 ## 2. Functional testing

-+ Name can be non-charachters, such as only umbers or special charachters.
++ Name can be non-characters, such as only umbers or special charachters.
 + Attempted various phone numbers styles, such as 314-999-9999, 314/999-9999, 314.999.9999, and 3149999999.
 Only all numbers works, but instructions not clear on this.
 + Attempted to leave out several entry fields but all seem required (though not identified as such)
 + Attempted adding html syntax to text entry, such as `<p>Bret</p>` to the First Name field.
 No unusual behavior noticed.